Projects

 Within Space Detail

-Projects are displayed in the Space detail page’s Projects tab (the default tab when opening a space).
+Projects are displayed in the Space detail page’s Projects tab.

 Board View (Kanban):